seifelden66/egyptian-number-plate-recognition/README.md

-to read the csv output use notepad++
+to open and read the csv output correctly use notepad++